David-OConnor/stm32-hal/README.md

 - Some timer implementations are missing
 - Low power modes beyond sleep and cstop aren't implemented for H7
 - Waiting on U5 PAC before implementing
-- USB clock (PLLQ) isn't set up for F4 - USB may not work
 - SPI3 unimplemented on L4x3 and L5.
 (PAC inconsistency of rcc `sp3en` instead of `spi3en`.)